hfahrudin/reptile_implement_tf2/README.md

 ## What is Meta-Learning?

-Meta-learning, often referred to as "learning to learn," is a subfield of machine learning that focuses on enabling models to adapt quickly to new tasks using limited data.
-Unlike traditional learning methods, which train a model to perform a single task, meta-learning trains a model to develop a generalized strategy that works across a variety of tasks.
+Meta-learning often referred to as "learning to learn," is a subfield of machine learning that focuses on enabling models to adapt quickly to new tasks using limited data.
+Unlike traditional learning methods, which train a model to perform a single task meta-learning trains a model to develop a generalized strategy that works across a variety of tasks.
 This approach is particularly useful in scenarios where data is scarce or tasks are highly diverse.

 ---